michael-milette/moodle-local_contact/README.md

 * [Customizing TinyMCE](https://docs.moodle.org/34/en/TinyMCE_editor)
 * [TinyMCE settings](https://lmgtfy.com/?q=tinymce+input+field) - You will need to do the research.

+ANSWER 2: If you are having problems specifically with the StaticPages plugin, go into its configuration options and set the Clean HTML code to "No, don't clean HTML code".
+Otherwise the plugin will filter out HTML tags including all your form tags. (thanks to Alex Ferrer for this solution)

 ### Are there any security considerations?